asayers/manifesto/README.md

 ## Options for object storage

 - A directory full of files named by their SHA1 hash.
+Upload with `rsync --ignore-existing`.
+Keep redundant copies of your backups in sync with unison or rsync+cron.
 - Amazon S3 and similar.
 (See the [Note on using Glacier])
 - Any key-value database.
 (Eventually-consistent ones are fine too!)